 A NEW PROCESS FOR UNEMPLOYMENT BENEFITS (filing by phone):

 In order to help those affected by this pandemic and meet this increased need, we have made some changes to our Unemployment Insurance (UI) filing system.
-The new process, launched last week, is meant to reduce the volume of calls to the call center by taking claims on specific days, based on the claimant's last name.
+The new process, is meant to reduce the volume of calls to the call center by taking claims on specific days, based on the claimant's last name.
 This alphabetical sorting system is applicable only to claims called in by phone or in person at the Workforce Centers.
-Claims filed online at wyui.wyo.gov can be completed at any time, regardless of last name, and a video tutorial for online filing is linked here.
+Claims filed online at wyui.wyo.gov can be completed at any time, regardless of last name.
+Here's a video tutorial for online filing.

 For claims by phone, people should call 307-473-3789.
 Please note, however, that filing online should be encouraged as phone wait times are extremely long.
 For claims by phone: